sf-wdi-19-20/modules/how_tos/how_to_pair_program.md

 ###4.
 Celebrate

 * Celebrate the victories....
-Mandatory HIGH FIVES!.... or HUGS.
+Mandatory HIGH FIVES!.... or hugs, or cheers, or thumbs way way up :D
 * Celebrate the failures as well.
 They can lead to breakthroughs.

 ###5.
 Remember to Switch